Without Prejudice

 Quotes from interviews:

--"Naturally, he should not have skeletons in the closet.
-He should allow himself to be sincere and honest"
+-"Naturally, he must have no skeletons in the closet.
+He should be able to be sincere and honest"

 Lack of a clear strategy and action plan (10%)